 The mountain’s Aesthetic Landscapes

 Scenic beauty is in the land and in the features of the land and it is one the key Purposes for which Wellington Park was reserved.
-So what about aesthetics?
+But what about aesthetics?
 Beauty is a very important aspect of aesthetics, in for example, the exponents of the Picturesque style, but beauty is not the only aspect of aesthetic interest and beauty comes in many forms.
-Aesthetics is concerned with the entire artistic judgement generated by the artworks—which are objects of moveable heritage.
+Aesthetics is concerned with the entire artistic judgement generated by the artworks—which are also objects of moveable heritage.

 One of the most important aesthetic aspects of the mountain is not its beauty, but its terror.
 This is the aesthetic appreciation of the Sublime.
 For example, the impact on a refined viewer of stupendous cataracts disgorging with their roar incalculable and seemingly unstoppable quantities of water was at once overwhelming, terrifying and transfixing: this was sublime.

-“A scene where the wild, the grand, and the sublime are merged in the romantic, the stupendous, and the terrible.”
+The fusion of the two aesthetic effects was famously expressed by the pioneering native gardener James Dickenson in 1843, describing Wellington Falls as “A scene where the wild, the grand, and the sublime are merged in the romantic, the stupendous, and the terrible.”

 ART CHRONOLOGY

-“From the 1840s with the parameters of travel extended, more was published about Tasmania’s mountains, and accomplished and amateur artists produced a number of paintings.
-Mount Wellington’s relationship to Hobart made it especially appealing, with picturesque scenes of Hobart Town nestled at the foot of a ‘lofty mountain ... forming a grand feature in the landscape’.”
+“From the 1840s with the parameters of travel extended, more was published about Tasmania’s mountains, and …Mount Wellington’s relationship to Hobart made it especially appealing, with picturesque scenes of Hobart Town nestled at the foot of a ‘lofty mountain ... forming a grand feature in the landscape’.” — Julia Horne In Search of Wonder

-The 2002 interim listing of the Wellington Range area on the Register of the National Estate presented the artists chronologically : ‘Mount Wellington has been represented by artists from the earliest days of Hobart, starting with convict artists Joseph Lycett, Henry Gritten and Knut Bull.
+The 2002 interim listing of the Wellington Range area on the Register of the National Estate presented the artists chronologically: ‘Mount Wellington has been represented by artists from the earliest days of Hobart, starting with convict artists Joseph Lycett, Henry Gritten and Knut Bull.
 One of John Glover's most famous late 1830s paintings is a sweeping forested view of the range's northern slopes focusing on the site of the orphan asylum.
 During the 1840s, the notable British painter and sketcher, John Skinner Prout worked in many parts of the mountain, often in the company of his talented amateur colleagues: Francis Simpkinson De Wesselow and George T W B Boyes.
-Mary Morton Allport, Tasmania's first professional woman artist, and her contemporary, Louisa Anne Meredith also painted and sketched Mount Wellington, as did other nineteenth century artists, both residents and visitors to the colony, including Thomas Chapman and Charles Dicker.
+Mary Morton Allport, Tasmania's first professional woman artist, and her contemporary, Louisa Anne Meredith also painted and sketched Mount Wellington, as did other nineteenth century artists, both residents and visitors to the colony, including Thomas Chapman and Charles Dicker.’

-‘The literature indicates that the aesthetic appreciation of Mount Wellington has been strongly influenced by the key aesthetic movements of the late 1700s to present – primarily the Romantic movement of 1800s to early 1900s, with its preoccupation with the ‘Sublime’ and ‘Picturesque’; and late 1900s to present fascination with wildness and naturalness (often referred to as the 'Wilderness' movement).
+McConnell and Handsjuk briefly survey the aesthetic movements that underpin this history of appreciation of the mountain in their Summit Area Heritage Assessment report ‘The literature indicates that the aesthetic appreciation of Mount Wellington has been strongly influenced by the key aesthetic movements of the late 1700s to present – primarily the Romantic movement of 1800s to early 1900s, with its preoccupation with the ‘Sublime’ and ‘Picturesque’; and late 1900s to present fascination with wildness and naturalness (often referred to as the 'Wilderness' movement).
 The Arts & Crafts Movement of the late 1800s-early 1900s was also important, but in relation to Mount Wellington it manifested itself more in an interest in the rainforest gullies with their ferneries and the building of rustic huts, than in the Mountain as a whole or in its form.
-While the influence of the mid-1900s Modern movement in relation to the Mountain is not particularly evident, it is likely that it contributed to the interest in the native vegetation of the Mountain.
+While the influence of the mid-1900s Modern movement in relation to the Mountain is not particularly evident, it is likely that it contributed to the interest in the native vegetation of the Mountain.’

 ‘In 19th century Tasmania the Romantic interests were fuelled by the new, natural and dramatic landscapes that were so abundant in the new colony.
 These were regarded as ‘Sublime’, and were sought after and promoted eagerly.
-Mount Wellington with its height, its sweeping and rocky summit ridge, often snow capped, and its forested slopes was one example of these landscapes, and had the advantage of being relatively easily accessible from Hobart, hence a major focus of interest.
+Mount Wellington with its height, its sweeping and rocky summit ridge, often snow-capped, and its forested slopes was one example of these landscapes and had the advantage of being relatively easily accessible from Hobart, hence a major focus of interest.
 It was clearly regarded as a sublime landscape as indicated in an 1869 description comparing Mount Wellington to the European Alps which states with directness that Mount Wellington is "is equally grand and sublime".
 The panoramic views from the summit were also particularly valued by the Romantics.
-In relation to the Picturesque, the importance of Mount Wellington was generally manifested in paintings of the Hobart area which featured gentle rural scenes of mown fields, fences, occasional livestock, cottages and flour mills, but with Mount Wellington inevitably present as the natural backdrop to this rustic scene.
+In relation to the Picturesque, the importance of Mount Wellington was generally manifested in paintings of the Hobart area which featured gentle rural scenes of mown fields, fences, occasional livestock, cottages and flour mills, but with Mount Wellington inevitably present as the natural backdrop to this rustic scene.’

 ‘The present day 'wilderness movement' is a new way of appreciating the wild and natural landscapes of Tasmania.
 It can be considered to be, at least in part, a response to a cumulatively significant loss of natural areas and natural values that is influenced by an understanding of ecology and a desire for an honest portrayal of the remaining natural values.
 Consequently those influenced by this movement are interested in the specific (small close up scenes – landforms and individual plants) and the extensive (landscapes).’ page 54-55.